brene/docs/source/docs/simple-graphql-api/index.md

 Storing data

 Mutations are the way you create and change data in your graph.cool database.
-The general form look like this:
+The general form looks like this:

 ```
 mutation doSomething(input) { query }
 ```

 `doSomething` is the name of the mutation you want to run.
 The following sections describe all the possible mutations.

 `input` is the input parameters you want the mutation to use.